-When out on trails it sadly is a common sight to see overflowing bins.
+Out on trails it sadly is a common sight to see overflowing bins.
 Trash get picked out of bins from wildlife, birds, or the wind is catching lightweight trash, carrying it somewhere else..

 It is a sad common sight to see littered or lost trash on trails.

 Again: almost a 100% Plastic trash.
 From coffee cups, plastic bottles, plastic snack wrapper, plastic bags, to cigarette butts, even diapers and chewing gum, etc….

 Plastic is not biodegradable.
 It will break down over time into tiny micro plastic.
 It might take plastic over hundreds of years to break down into tiny micro plastics.

 Until then the plastic is a great hazard for wildlife.
 From balloons, plastic bags and wrappers, wild life can suffocate to death if they eat it accidentally.
 They can get caught in plastic strings… Some seabirds even feed their babies plastic bits because they think the plastic that floats in the ocean is fish…

 Even bio-plastic and so called compostable plastic will NOT compost or break down quickly in nature.
 It is only compostable in the right conditions (e.g. heat) AKA compost facilities.
 Sometimes a home compost will do the job too (it should be clarified on the plastic if it is home compostable though).

 So if we love nature, if we enjoy to explore nature, to hike, walk, camp, enjoy beach days, diving, surfing, paddling, chilling in a park while listening to birds, then yes, we need to do some changes in our daily life and change some habits.